- Arrival to Campus & Room Keys

 Forest City, Iowa 50436

 Please note that housing damage deposit is separate from the $100 tuition deposit and is held in the student account to cover any damage charges that the student does not pay once the end-of the-year billing is sent.
-Damage deposits are refundable within a few weeks after the time you check out of the residence hall.
+Damage deposits stay on file until the student graduates, transfers, withdraws or withdraws from housing, and are refundable within a few weeks after checking out of the residence hall.
 If damages or other charges are incurred by the student (or unknown persons in the student's room or on their floor/residence hall) this amount will be taken from the deposit.
+The student can request their damage deposit from the business office once they have left Waldorf.

 Waldorf has a policy of charging a prorated amount to all residents for unnecessary damages that may occur on floors or in common areas of the residence halls made by unidentified persons.
 The residence halls are operated on a self-sustaining basis with no provision in the budget for the cost of materials and labor to repair undue damage.
 However, no charges are levied against students for the normal or expected wear and tear on facilities, furnishings or equipment.
 Whenever possible, Waldorf prefers to charge unnecessary damage costs directly to the student(s) responsible.
 Thus, we encourage all students to take an active role in discouraging careless or destructive behavior in their rooms, on their floors and in their residence halls.

-Housing assignment letters are sent to students toward the end of July.
-These letters contain as much information as possible concerning the student's room, meal plan, parking permit and mailbox for the fall semester.
-These assignment letters also provide students with information concerning their roommate and contact information should they plan to connect before the semester begins.
+Housing assignment letters are sent to students in early July.
+These letters contain as much information as possible concerning the student's room, meal plan, parking permit and mailbox, as well as the student's roommate and contact information for the fall semester.

 Roommates are assigned using the roommate survey.
 (When filling out the survey, please be as accurate as possible.
-Student Life does use this form to find you the most compatible match.)
-If you have a roommate request, please make sure that this is listed on your housing form and turn it into the Student Life Office early.
-Student Life will make every effort to match you with your requested roommate; however, if your requested roommate has not turned in their housing form before housing letters are distributed, will be assigned another roommate.
+Student Life does use this form to find the most compatible match.)
+Students requesting a specific roommate should indicate this on the housing form and submit to the Office of Student Life as soon as possible before students are assigned in June.
+Student Life will make every effort to accommodate specific roommate requests, but both students must request each other on their housing form to confirm this is a mutual agreement.
 We strongly encourage students to only request someone that they have met before and know they will be compatible with for the year.
-Some coaches may encourage their players to room together; however, you are not required to live with someone from your team or from your activity.
+Some coaches may encourage their players to room together; however, students are not required to live with someone from their team or activity.

-Housing contracts are updated each year and provide students the most comprehensive overview of the policies and procedures associated with living on campus.
-First-year students will be asked to sign their contract upon arriving to campus.
-Signed copies for students will be made if requested.
-Returning students sign their contract during the housing selection process in the spring semester.
-(Signed copies are provided to those students in the fall if requested.)
-Please read all the information provided in the contract carefully.
+Housing agreements are updated each year and provide students the most comprehensive overview of the policies and procedures associated with living on campus.
+New students are encouraged to read the agreement upon arriving to campus.
+All students sign their agreement upon arrival and check-in for their room in the fall semester.
+Please read all the information provided in the agreement carefully.

 Campus housing is available for all full-time students.
-Students are required to live in university housing and have a board plan unless they meet at least one of the following exceptions.
+Waldorf has a 3-year residency requirement requiring students to live in university housing with a board plan unless they meet at least one of the following exceptions.
 Students must:

 - Be married